 - Federal contractors involved in defense, intelligence, security or energy

-- Subcontractors and associates in the supply chain that produce parts, components, accessories, and attachments
+- Subcontractors and associates in the international supply chain that produce parts, components, accessories, and attachments

 Steps for ITAR Registration: